jacksanford1/mysite/content/posts/tech-post.md

 ---
-title: "Using ML to Find the Funniest Friend in Friends"
+title: "Using ML to Find the Funniest Friend in FRIENDS"
 date: 2020-08-17T23:07:39-07:00
 draft: false
 disqus: true